ysdn2019/Graduates-List/graduates/hira-kiani.md

 ---
 path: /work/artwalli
 graduate: Hira Kiani
-mainimg: /assets/work/kiani_hira_project1_web_main.jpg
+cover: /assets/work/kiani_hira_project1_web_main.jpg
-thumbnailimg: /assets/work/kiani_hira_project1_web_thumbnail.jpg
+thumbnail: /assets/work/kiani_hira_project1_web_thumbnail.jpg
 title: ArtWalli
 groupmembers:
-fields: Communication, Illustration
+category: Communication, Illustration
 mediumdimensions: Print
 description: ArtWalli is a festival geared towards South Asian women to express themselves through art.
 This event serves as a platform to display and sell work, as well as hold workshops and lectures that touch upon the topics of: feminism, intersectionality, LGBT, race, and sexuality from the perspective of South Asian women.
 digitallink: